AkashSkySingh/InFINiWars/docs/README.md

 ### Background

 InFINiWars is at its core the game of **Space Invaders**.
 The original game is an arcade style, 1 player space-themed shooter.
 The player uses a ship, or token to destroy incoming waves of space invaders, either to complete a level and progress forward, or rack up a high score.
+This variation will change the enemy mechanic by making the player fight against an endless wave of enemies as they generate score.
+The player gets feedback the moment their ship is destroyed!

 In future developments, I plan to bring **Space Invaders** into the modern era by: